Get News Fast

 Section C.2 Safeguard Report on Discrepancy in Nuclear Material Balance

-1. Regarding paragraph 10, the following should be considered: =”text-align:justify”>Uranium metal resulting from the declared conversion experiments carried out in Jaber In Hayyan Multipurpose Laboratory (IRL-) which was received by Uranium Conversion Institute (IRK-) Isfahan, since 2003 many times in time intervals various, both quarterly and annually, have been verified by the agency and led to the issuance of the relevant statements 90(a) and 90(b) by the agency with the phrase satisfactory .
+1. Regarding paragraph 10, the following should be considered: =”text-a..”>Uranium metal resulting from the declared conversion experiments carried out in Jaber In Hayyan Multipurpose Laboratory (IRL-) which was received by Uranium Conversion Institute (IRK-) Isfahan, since 2003 many times in time intervals various, both quarterly and annually, have been verified by the agency and led to the issuance of the relevant statements 90(a) and 90(b) by the agency with the phrase satisfactory .

 2. In a letter dated August 9, 2023, in response to the agency’s question, Iran emphasized that the inconsistency of mentioning It was created in Isfahan Uranium Conversion Institute (IRK-) due to the different and irregular process of recovering uranium from waste materials, called “dirty waste” which contains various types of unknown elements as impurities.
 Basically, material differences between the start and end of the recovery process are technically predictable and unavoidable.
 Although the discrepancy in the recovery endpoint was accepted by Iran, the Agency was convinced that the amount originally claimed by the Agency was significantly lower than previously declared.
 For this purpose, several technical dialogue sessions were held on this issue between the Agency and Iran.
 In a technical discussion on November 8, 2023 in Vienna, Iran provided a presentation (screenshot) on the detailed recovery process and audit calculation of relevant materials at the Uranium Conversion Institute (IRK-) in Isfahan for the liquidation of dirty uranium metal tailings, based on solid technical documentation. .
 In order to resolve this issue, it was agreed in this meeting that the agency will carry out other verification activities at the Isfahan Uranium Conversion Institute (UCF) as soon as possible.